kej715/COS-Tools/README.md

   20:02:35.2755       0.0222    ABORT         - BASE=00775000 LIMIT=01153000 CPU-NUMBER=00
   20:02:35.2774       0.0222    ABORT         - JOB STEP ABORTED.
 ```

+The same tools and technique can be used to upload and run FORTRAN programs that have been
+cross-compiled using the _cft77_ script.

 ## <a id="native"></a> Going Native with the Tools

 [This fork of Amsterdam Compiler Kit (ACK)](https://github.com/kej715/ack) supports the Cray